-Lastly, my sincere gratitude to my fellow Board members for your invaluable support, dedication and guidance throughout 2018.
-Let's work together towards greater growth and success in 2019.
+Lastly, I hereby express my sincere gratitude to my fellow Board members for their invaluable support, dedication and guidance throughout 2019.
+Let's keep the passion going towards our common goal to enhance the performance and value of Oriental.

-Datuk Loh Kian Chong Executive Chairman 9 April 2019
+Datuk Loh Kian Chong Executive Chairman 21 May 2020